-The treatment at the Mexico clinic costs $5,500 per week (the cost is 5,500 Euro in Hungary) and usually lasts around two to three weeks4,5.
+The treatment at the Mexico clinic costs US$ 6,000 per week or 5,900 Euro per week in Hungary and usually lasts around two to three weeks (Revill 2020; Gerson Institute 2023).
 The weekly fee is inclusive of accommodation, meals and treatment.
 People are encouraged to continue the therapy for approximately two years at home.
 This involves ongoing expense including regular telephone consultations with a private physician, juicing equipment, large quantities of organic vegetables and the cost of supplements.
-In total the Gerson therapy consumes large amounts of time, money and other resources and only dedicated individuals will be able to stick to the demands of the therapy.
+In total the Gerson Therapy™ consumes large amounts of time, money and other resources and only dedicated individuals will be able to stick to the demands of the therapy.

-Based on one methodologically flawed retrospective study and several case reports, there is no clear evidence that Gerson therapy is an effective treatment for people with cancer.
-A small ‘Best Case Series’ review concluded that both physical and psychological benefits, appeared to be offered by this regime, but these findings have not been replicated in any acceptable trials.
-No randomised controlled trials have been conducted on the Gerson Therapy.
-Attempts to evaluate the Gerson therapy as a whole are problematic due to the complexity of the treatment, time taken for its possible effectiveness and poor record keeping/tracking of previous patients by the Gerson Institute6.
+No controlled trials have been conducted on the Gerson Therapy™.
+One methodologically flawed retrospective study and several case reports are available.
+There is no clear evidence that Gerson Therapy™ is an effective treatment for people with cancer.
+A small ‘Best Case Series’ review concluded that both physical and psychological benefits, appeared to be offered by this regime, but these findings have not been replicated in any rigorous trials.
+Attempts to evaluate the Gerson Therapy™ as a whole are problematic due to the complexity of the treatment, time taken for its possible effectiveness and poor record keeping/tracking of previous patients by the Gerson Institute (Moss 2005).

-A five-year survival rate retrospective study of 153 cancer patients found higher survival rates in patients with melanoma, colorectal and ovarian cancers undergoing the Gerson regime than for patients undergoing other therapies7.
-However, it should be noted this work was conducted by members of the Gerson Research Organisation and has been criticised as being seriously methodologically flawed8.
+A five-year survival rate retrospective study of 153 cancer patients found higher survival rates in patients with melanoma, colorectal and ovarian cancers undergoing the Gerson regime than for patients undergoing other therapies (Lowell 1986).
+However, it should be noted this work was conducted by members of the Gerson Research Organisation and has been criticised as being seriously methodologically flawed (Hildenbrund 1995).
 This research did not use the same matched control for each of their categories studied.
 Furthermore, it was not performed under tightly controlled conditions assessing the other therapies that the patients may have been receiving.

-Since the 1940s several attempts have been made to assess the efficacy of the Gerson therapy.
-In 1947 the NCI (National Cancer Institute) reviewed case studies of ten people from Gerson and found no evidence to support Gerson’s claims of the therapy being effective.9 The 50 cases presented in Gerson’s 1958 book10 were also reviewed by the NCI in 1959, however, it was concluded that the case histories were not presented in sufficient detail (for instance, verification of the tumour, previous treatment history) to be able to evaluate the clinical benefit of the therapy11.
+Since the 1940s several attempts have been made to assess the efficacy of the Gerson Therapy™.
+In 1947 the NCI (National Cancer Institute) reviewed case studies of ten people from Gerson and found no evidence to support Gerson’s claims of the therapy being effective (Ernst 2006).
+The 50 cases presented in Gerson’s 1958 book (US DoH 1987)were also reviewed by the NCI in 1959, however, it was concluded that the case histories were not presented in sufficient detail (for instance, verification of the tumour, previous treatment history) to be able to evaluate the clinical benefit of the therapy (Gerson 1999).

-A preliminary study conducted in 1983 tracked down 21 patients over a five-year period and found all but one (who was not cancer free) had died at the end of the study period12.
+A preliminary study conducted in 1983 tracked down 21 patients over a five-year period and found all but one (who was not cancer free) had died at the end of the study period (Avery 1982).
 However, due to not obtaining detailed medical records at the start of this study this research is not very substantive.

-A 2007 case study analysis of six people with cancer who followed the Gerson therapy concluded that some support, both physical and psychological, appeared to be offered by this regime14.
+A 2007 case study analysis of six people with cancer who followed the Gerson Therapy™ concluded that some support, both physical and psychological, appeared to be offered by this regime (Reed 2020).
 The analysis reported that some potential anti-cancer effects appeared to be present in the patients who undertook this regime.
 The patients also had an increased sense of hope and empowerment.
 The authors stated however that many cofactors may have influenced these findings; some of the patients were undergoing conventional treatment, some were also using other complementary approaches.
-The analysis was conducted using the 'Best Case Series' criteria developed by the National Cancer Institute15.
+The analysis was conducted using the 'Best Case Series' criteria developed by the National Cancer Institute (Molassiotis 2007).

-A 2010 overview of the Gerson regimen reported that case reviews by the National Cancer Institute (NCI) and the New York County Medical Society found no evidence of usefulness for the Gerson diet16.
+A 2010 overview of the Gerson regimen reported that case reviews by the National Cancer Institute (NCI) and the New York County Medical Society found no evidence of usefulness for the Gerson diet (Cassileth 2010).

 There is concern that people may choose to use this regime as an alternative to chemotherapy, thereby avoiding mainstream treatment.
 The Gerson Institute does not recommend the use of chemotherapy with the diet since the chemotherapy is seen as a poison in the body, and during detoxification the body would find difficulty in dealing with the level of toxins1.
 Several aspects of the Gerson therapy itself have been seen as possible causes of adverse effects.
 These include: coffee enemas17, the restrictive nature of the diet, thyroid supplements and also the now disused practice of drinking liver juice.
 The American Cancer Society and the US National Cancer Institute, do not recommend the use of the Gerson therapy, warning that patients should not turn away from mainstream therapy to rely only on this alternative approach.

-Serious illnesses, colitis, electrolyte imbalance and even death have been associated with the use of coffee enemas17.
+Serious illnesses, colitis, electrolyte imbalance and even death have been associated with the use of coffee enemas (Eisele 1980).
 However, these incidences have not been reported in patients undergoing the Gerson treatment at the clinic.
 In two isolated cases reported two women in Seattle (one with cancer) died due to the enemas removing potassium from the body leading to serious electrolyte imbalance.
-In either case enemas were used more frequently than is recommended by the Gerson therapy guidelines.
-It is thought that continued home use of enemas may weaken the colon’s natural function leading to problems such as constipation and colitis17.
+In either case enemas were used more frequently than is recommended by the Gerson Therapy™ guidelines.
+It is thought that continued home use of enemas may weaken the colon’s natural function leading to problems such as constipation and colitis (Eisele 1980).

-The use of a restricted detoxifying metabolic diet alongside enemas may cause an “inflammatory reaction” which is believed to be part of the healing process.10 Negative symptoms of this inflammatory reaction include dehydration, nausea, diarrhoea, flu-like symptoms and death18.
+The use of a restricted detoxifying metabolic diet alongside enemas may cause an “inflammatory reaction” which is believed to be part of the healing process (US DoH 1987).
+Negative symptoms of this inflammatory reaction include dehydration, nausea, diarrhoea, flu-like symptoms and death (Eisele 1980; Anonymous 1993).

 There are safety concerns over the excessive ingestion of potassium.
-Those with too much potassium in their blood may suffer from hyperkalemia; symptoms include muscle numbness, tingling, abnormal heart rhythm, paralysis and possible heart failure19.
+Those with too much potassium in their blood may suffer from hyperkalemia; symptoms include muscle numbness, tingling, abnormal heart rhythm, paralysis and possible heart failure (Tobian 1997).

 Calves liver juice

-The drinking of calves’ liver juice was removed from the Gerson therapy guidelines in 1989 after a history of it being associated with infection with Campylobacter fetus subspecies fetus20.
-An outbreak of this bacterial infection was seen in 1981 which killed nine cancer patients who were thought to be using the Gerson treatment20,21.
+The drinking of calves’ liver juice was removed from the Gerson Therapy™ guidelines in 1989 after a history of it being associated with infection with Campylobacter fetus subspecies fetus (Gerson Institute 1989).
+An outbreak of this bacterial infection was seen in 1981 which killed nine cancer patients who were thought to be using the Gerson treatment (Gerson Institute 1989; Ginsberg 1981).
 After learning of this outbreak staff at the Gerson Institute worked with those at the clinic in Mexico to ensure patient safety and by 1989 the policy of drinking liver juice was altered to receiving crude liver extract injections.

 Due to the complex nature of the therapy many interactions with other drugs may occur.